ambroisep/hueypetersen/_posts/2016-02-13-om-next-from-a-relay-graphql-perspective.markdown

 In the above example the component requires a 'Channel' and a 'User' and data requirements for each are composed from multiple child components.

 Om.next does not make the distinction between fragments and queries.
 This isn't to say it doesn't have the conceptual difference -- some queries are not 'root' queries in that they cannot be parsed.
 For example `[:id :name :age]` is potentially not a parseable query -- `:id`, `:name`, and `:age` of what?
 Potentially it is a parseable query -- those might be root parse fields!
-All queries share the same shape but you do make a mental distinction between 'root' queries and 'child' queries.
+All queries share the same shape but you make a mental distinction between 'root' queries and 'child' queries.

 Om.next also supports composing queries.